 Families will receive a mid-quarter report of their child's progress four times a year.
 This notice will be mailed home and is an early notification to parents about their child's academic progress or difficulty.
 If a conference is desired with the teacher, please schedule one at any time, especially if your child is experiencing academic difficulty or frustration or if you feel there is a problem.
 Green City R-1 Elementary teachers and staff are expected to communicate with parents in a timely fashion in regards to students.
 Parents are our best partners and our goal is to have an open line of communication with parents.
-During the 2020-2021 school year, we will complete parent/ teacher conferences in October and in March.
+During the 2022-2023 school year, we will complete parent/ teacher conferences in October.
+Spring conferences will be by arrangement if needed.
 We will mail grades home in December and in May at the end of each quarter.